doolin/arscope/arscope.md

 Specifically, how much could I leverage Rails patterns for NoSQL tools?

-The answer to that is still open, but there is plenty of tasty Rails treats here.
+The answer to that is still open, but there are plenty of tasty Rails treats here.

 # The view from 80,000 feet